10 Ways To Use IGTV For Your Business

 P.S.
 I almost forgot the most important part!

 If you’re mad about aesthetic, like me, then you probably don’t want an ugly screen grab of your #restingbitchface messing up your Instagram feed.
 Create a high-quality branded cover for your IGTV clip (you can do this in Canva using the Instagram story template).
-Add your cover image to your IGTV video so that this pulls through to your feed, rather than your slack-jawed mug.
+Add a stylish cover image to your video so that this pulls through to your feed, rather than your slack-jawed mug.

 Creating your own cover image is great for branding purposes and helps people to see, at a glance, what your video is about.